-If the host site does not have the minimum number of backup indoor courts, match times must be determined using Option Two below.
+If the host site does not have the minimum number of backup indoor courts, it is required to submit a waiver request to the tennis committee before the bid deadline.
+If the waiver request is approved, match times must be determined using Option Two below.
 Men and women must compete Friday or Saturday.